Arthur Tozer Russell

-Arthur Tozer Russell (1806–1874) was an English clergyman known as a hymnwriter.
+Arthur Tozer Russell (20 March 1806 – 18 November 1874) was an English clergyman and hymnwriter.

 Life

 The elder son of Thomas Russell, he was born at Northampton on 20 March 1806.
 He received his early education at St. Saviour's School, Southwark, and Merchant Taylors' School, London.
 Having read some of the writings of Thomas Belsham, he wished to qualify for the Unitarian ministry.
 Belsham got him support at Hackney College, with a view to his entrance as a divinity student at Manchester College, York.
 His exhibition was temporarily withdrawn; but he entered Manchester College, on the Hackney foundation, in September 1822, under the name of Cloutt (his father's alternative surname), among his fellow-entrants being Robert Brook Aspland and James Martineau.
 At the annual examination, 30 July 1824, he delivered a Latin oration, under the name of Russell.
 He then left York, without finishing his course.
 John Kenrick, his classics tutor at Manchester College, York, wrote (1 June 1824) that Russell had made the acquaintance of Francis Wrangham, archdeacon of Cleveland, and had decided to study for orders.

 In 1825 Russell entered as a sizar at St John's College, Cambridge, and took the Hulsean prize in his freshman year.
 After becoming a scholar of St. John's (1827), he was ordained deacon (1827) by John Kaye, bishop of Lincoln, and licensed to the curacy of Great Gransden, Huntingdonshire.
 In 1830 he was ordained priest, became vicar of Caxton, Cambridgeshire, and graduated LL.B.
 In 1852 he became vicar of Whaddon, Cambridgeshire, exchanging this benefice in 1863 for the vicarage of St. Thomas, Toxteth Park, Liverpool.

 In 1868 Russell became vicar of Wrockwardine Wood, Shropshire.
 His last preferment was to the rectory of Southwick, Sussex, in 1874; but his health was poor.
 He died at Southwick on 18 November 1874.